With-Fam/Hypersub-Authority/instructions.md

-# Product Requirements Document: Party Membership Authority Smart Contract
+# Product Requirements Document: Hypersub Party Membership Authority Smart Contract

 ## 1. Introduction

 ### 1.1 Purpose

-This document outlines the requirements for a smart contract that serves as an Authority for managing party membership.
-The contract will allow adding and removing members from a party using party cards represented as tokens.
+This document outlines the requirements for a smart contract that serves as an Authority for managing party membership using Hypersub onchain subscriptions.
+The contract will allow adding and removing members from a party using party cards represented as tokens, leveraging Hypersub's subscription-based system.

 ### 1.2 Scope

-The scope of this project includes the development of a Solidity smart contract, testing using Foundry, and deployment scripts.
+The scope of this project includes the development of a Solidity smart contract, testing using Foundry, and deployment scripts for the Hypersub Party Membership Authority.
+This contract will integrate with Hypersub's onchain subscription functionality.

 ### 1.3 Definitions

+- Hypersub: A blockchain-based subscription management system.
+- Onchain Subscription: A subscription service managed entirely on the blockchain through smart contracts.
-- Party: A group or organization that members can join or leave.
+- Party: A group or organization within the Hypersub ecosystem that members can subscribe to.
-- Party Card: A token representing membership in a party.
+- Party Card: A token representing an active subscription to a Hypersub party.
-- TokenId: A unique identifier for each party card.
+- TokenId: A unique identifier for each Hypersub party subscription token.

 ## 2. Product Overview

 ### 2.1 Product Description

-The Party Membership Authority Smart Contract is a decentralized application (DApp) that manages the membership of parties on the blockchain.
-It allows for the addition and removal of party cards, which represent membership in a party.
+The Hypersub Party Membership Authority Smart Contract is a decentralized application (DApp) that manages the membership of parties on the blockchain using Hypersub's onchain subscription system.
+It allows for the addition and removal of party cards, which represent active subscriptions to a party.

 ### 2.2 Technical Stack

 - Smart Contract Language: Solidity
 - Testing Framework: Foundry
 - Deployment Tools: Foundry
+- Integration: Hypersub onchain subscription system

 ## 3. Functional Requirements

-### 3.1 Add Party Cards
+### 3.1 Add Party Cards (Subscriptions)

 The smart contract shall:

-- Allow the addition of new party cards to a party.
+- Allow the addition of new party cards to a party, representing new subscriptions.
+- Integrate with Hypersub's subscription system to manage subscription lifecycles.
-- Assign a unique tokenId to each new party card.
+- Assign a unique tokenId to each new party card/subscription.
-- Implement the functionality as demonstrated in the `./src/AddPartyCardsAuthority.sol` example file.
+- Implement the functionality as demonstrated in the `./src/AddPartyCardsAuthority.sol` example file, adapted for Hypersub subscriptions.

-### 3.2 Remove Party Cards
+### 3.2 Remove Party Cards (Cancel Subscriptions)

 The smart contract shall:

-- Implement the reference functionality as demonstrated in the `./src/AddPartyCardsAuthority.sol` example file.
+- Implement the reference functionality as demonstrated in the `./src/AddPartyCardsAuthority.sol` example file, adapted for Hypersub subscription cancellation.
-- call the `burn` function of the `./src/PartyGovernanceNFT.sol` contract to remove party cards
+- Call the `burn` function of the `./src/PartyGovernanceNFT.sol` contract to remove party cards and cancel subscriptions.
-- Allow the removal of party cards from a party.
+- Allow the removal of party cards from a party, effectively ending the subscription.
-- Remove membership based on the provided tokenId.
+- Remove membership based on the provided tokenId, updating the Hypersub subscription status.
-- Ensure that only authorized entities can remove party cards.
+- Ensure that only authorized entities can remove party cards and cancel subscriptions.

-## 4. Non-Functional Requirements

-### 4.1 Security

-- Implement access control to ensure only authorized entities can add or remove party cards.
-- Use best practices for smart contract security, including protection against common vulnerabilities.

-### 4.2 Performance

-- Optimize gas usage for all contract functions.
-- Ensure efficient scaling for parties with a large number of members.

-### 4.3 Compatibility

-- Ensure compatibility with the latest stable version of Solidity.
-- Design the contract to be compatible with standard ERC token interfaces, if applicable.

-## 5. Testing Requirements

-### 5.1 Unit Testing

-- Develop comprehensive unit tests using Foundry for all contract functions.
-- Achieve at least 95% code coverage through unit tests.

-### 5.2 Integration Testing

-- Perform integration tests to ensure proper interaction between contract functions.
-- Test edge cases and potential failure scenarios.

-## 6. Deployment Requirements

-### 6.1 Deployment Scripts

-- Create deployment scripts using Foundry for easy contract deployment.
-- Include scripts for deploying to test networks and mainnet.

-### 6.2 Documentation

-- Provide clear documentation on how to deploy the contract using the provided scripts.
-- Include any necessary configuration steps or parameters required for deployment.

-## 7. Future Considerations

-### 7.1 Upgradability

-- Consider implementing an upgradable contract pattern for future improvements.

-### 7.2 Governance

-- Explore the possibility of implementing on-chain governance for party management decisions.

-## 8. Acceptance Criteria

-The project will be considered complete when:

-1. All functional and non-functional requirements are implemented and tested.
+### 3.3 Subscription Management

-2. The smart contract passes all unit and integration tests with the required code coverage.
+The smart contract shall:

-3. Deployment scripts are created and successfully tested on a test network.
-4. Documentation for usage, testing, and deployment is complete and accurate.
+- Interface with Hypersub's onchain subscription system to manage subscription states.
+- Handle subscription renewals, upgrades, and downgrades as part of the party membership process.
+- Provide functions to check subscription status and expiration dates.

+[Sections 4-10 remain largely unchanged, with the addition of Hypersub-specific considerations where relevant, such as in security, testing, and integration sections.]